fredguile/lynx-travel-agent/supabase/README.md

 # panpac-supabase

-Supabase assets and configuration for the PAN Pac extension.
+Supabase assets and configuration for the Pan PAC extension.

 ## Prerequisites